 - Annual charge of £236,250 for property value of more than £20,000,000

 What is Inheritance Tax (IHT)?

 In UK regions, inheritance tax is due when someone dies and leaves you their property.
-UK property tax rates differ widely across regions and the UK overall, which means that if you own a home in one UK region and move to another with no intention of selling it (or giving or bequeathing it away), your new home may not incur any tax while your old UK home might still be subject to IHT years later depending on its value at the time of death.
+However, UK property tax rates differ widely across regions and the UK overall.
+This difference means that if you own a home in one UK region and move to another with no intention of selling it (or giving or bequeathing it away), your new home may not incur any tax.
+In contrast, your old UK home might still be subject to IHT years later, depending on its value at the time of death.

 How to be Tax Efficient With Your Property Assets

-It’s a common trend for UK expats to be purchasing residential property back home.
-If you have property in the UK, this will usually put you into the country’s tax brackets – regardless of where in the world you’re living.
-Understanding how much tax you’ll need to pay for your UK residential property is important because it can affect your monthly cash flow and drastically impact your broader finances.
+It’s a common trend for UK expats to be purchasing residential properties back home.
+If you have a property in the UK, this will usually put you into the country’s tax brackets – regardless of where in the world you’re living.
+Understanding how much tax you’ll need to pay for your UK residential property is essential because it can affect your monthly cash flow and drastically impact your broader finances.

 Many UK expats plan their day-to-day expenses using a percentage of their net income from UK sources.
-This means that as your UK tax rate increases, so does your overall financial management costs .
-In order to circumvent these high financial barriers to owning UK properties as an expat, your first step should always be understanding exactly how much tax on property there is going to be between the UK and where you’re living in currently.
-You can then plan accordingly and take the necessary deductions on how you could work towards having tax relief.
+Unfortunately, this means that as your UK tax rate increases, so do your overall financial management costs.
+Suppose you want to circumvent these high financial barriers of owning UK properties as an expat.
+Your first step should always be understanding the exact property tax between the UK and where you live.
+You can then plan accordingly and take the necessary deductions on how to work towards tax relief.

 I am an active member of the CII and the Personal Finance Society (PFS) and believe strongly in their code of ethics and only doing the right thing for my clients.